The present problem of face recogntion

 Challenges in Face Recognition: Occlusion, Illumination, and Expression Variability

 Face recognition systems face significant challenges due to variations in facial expressions, illumination, and occlusion.
 These factors can drastically affect the accuracy of recognition algorithms.
 Sparse representation techniques have been proposed to address these issues by classifying among multiple linear regression models.
-This approach emphasizes the importance of having a sufficiently large number of features and correctly computing sparse representations to handle errors due to occlusion and corruption effectively.
+This approach emphasizes the importance of having a sufficiently large number of features and correctly computing sparse representations to handle errors due to occlusion and corruption effectively1.

 Linear Regression and Modular Approaches

 Linear regression models have been utilized to improve face recognition by representing a probe image as a linear combination of class-specific galleries.
 This method, known as Linear Regression Classification (LRC), has shown promising results, especially when dealing with contiguous occlusion through a Modular LRC approach.
-This modular approach introduces a Distance-based Evidence Fusion (DEF) algorithm, which has achieved notable success in scenarios involving occlusions like scarves.
+This modular approach introduces a Distance-based Evidence Fusion (DEF) algorithm, which has achieved notable success in scenarios involving occlusions like scarves2.

 Age Progression and Its Impact

 Age progression poses another significant challenge in face recognition.
 Variations in age can create a recognition gap, making it difficult to match current images with those from different age periods.
 A preprocessing method that aligns faces into a single template and removes background objects has been proposed to mitigate this issue.
-Using convolutional neural networks (CNNs) and pre-trained models like VGG-Face, this approach has shown improved performance on age-diverse datasets.
+Using convolutional neural networks (CNNs) and pre-trained models like VGG-Face, this approach has shown improved performance on age-diverse datasets3.

 Dimensionality Reduction and Neural Networks

 Dimensionality reduction techniques, such as averaged-feature based methods, combined with supervised learning algorithms like back-propagation neural networks (BPNN), have been employed to enhance face recognition accuracy.
-These methods have demonstrated high recognition rates and accuracy on standard datasets, proving their efficacy in practical applications.
+These methods have demonstrated high recognition rates and accuracy on standard datasets, proving their efficacy in practical applications4.

 3D Reconstruction for Enhanced Recognition